 The Hello Beautiful sign – Banila Shop

-Before getting to Seoul I honestly didn’t know what this place was.
-I just knew it was pretty and I had to have a picture of it.
+Before I got to Seoul, I honestly didn’t know what this place was.
+I just knew it was pretty, and I had to have a picture of it.

 Once I got there and got lost on the streets of South Korea’s capital, I discovered this was actually a cosmetics shop.
 Even better, right?